baljemmett/EMFLive-Viewdata/README.md

     - Do we have room for a second navigation line on event pages?
     - route final page of schedules back to something - start or index?
 - Page `81`/`82` - About Viewdata/Telstar gateway - rewrite?
 Service header?
+- Page `83` - detail reminder call service
+- Page `990` - full index
+- Page `901` - add stats?
 - cron jobs for automated updating
     - Schedule can be pulled hourly/*n* times a day/manually
     - Now/Next should update probably every 5 minutes if not every minute
 - expose family-friendly flag
 - handle huge fields in header block (e.g. 117051)
+- Dockerise server with guestbook response handler etc.

 ## Things to check upstream

 - Routing: any way to route to sub-frame?
-Looks like no, but can work around this with numbered subpages instead.
+Looks like no, but can work around this with numbered subpages instead (implemented 2022-03-04).
 - Exit pages aren't displayed before disconnecting (fixed 2024-03-02)
 - Disconnecting from gateway service doesn't return to local service
 - History stack / back nav bug? (fixed 2024-03-02)